dxmegvpw/imiya.github.io/senior_thesis/temp.md

 # Detail of the computation

-We feel frustration with the challenging computations involved in studying SUSY.
+We feel frustrated with the challenging computations involved in studying SUSY.
 I will document the process of such challenging computations.

-## Deriving zero-mode equations
+## Derivation of the  zero-mode equations

 10D SYM action in $\mathcal{N}=1$ is given by
 $$